Our Services

 Helpful Resources

-Gestational hypertension is new high blood pressure that develops after 20 weeks of pregnancy, without protein in the urine or signs of organ damage.
-It is typically managed with lifestyle changes, home blood pressure tracking, and medication when needed.
+Gestational hypertension is new-onset high blood pressure without protein in the urine or organ damage.
+It is typically managed with lifestyle changes, home blood pressure monitoring, and medication if needed.

 Preeclampsia is more serious.
-It involves high blood pressure plus proteinuria and organ involvement, and often requires intensive monitoring, magnesium sulfate to prevent seizures, and carefully timed delivery.
+It involves high blood pressure plus proteinuria and/or organ involvement, often requiring intensive monitoring, magnesium sulfate to prevent seizures, and carefully timed delivery.

-Because warning signs can overlap and escalate quickly, knowing where your symptoms fit matters.
-A free, instant, online symptom check can help you clarify what you're experiencing, identify red flags like severe headache, vision changes, or upper abdominal pain, and guide your next steps before your next prenatal visit.
-It takes only minutes and could help you act sooner if something is off.
+Because warning signs overlap and can escalate rapidly, identifying where your symptoms fit is critical.
+Severe headaches, vision changes, swelling, or upper abdominal pain can signal a shift from manageable to urgent.
+A free, instant, online symptom check can help you clarify what you're experiencing, flag red flags early, and guide your next steps before your next prenatal visit.
+It takes just minutes—and acting sooner could protect both you and your baby.

 High blood pressure during pregnancy affects up to 10% of expectant mothers.
 Two related conditions—gestational hypertension and preeclampsia—require careful monitoring and management to protect both mother and baby.
 Understanding the differences, warning signs, and treatment strategies can help you feel informed and prepared.